inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 about OSM / QGIS / InaSAFE which is needed as facilitator, and training skills to help train others in developing a realistic disaster scenario that can be used in contingency plans.
-This will lead to better decision-making during the process of making contingency plans.
+This will lead to better decision making during the process of making contingency plans.
 Also expected TOT participants can provide technical assistance for their respective regions.

 B. Target
 =========